-Many people are not even aware that they have gingivitis, because it is usually not painful.
-The most common signs and symptoms of gingivitis are red, swollen and puffy gums that bleed easily.
+Many people are not even aware that they have gingivitis because it is usually not painful.
+The most common signs and symptoms are red, swollen and puffy gums that bleed easily, especially after brushing or flossing.
 Your dentist can evaluate the condition of your gums at your routine checkups.

 Additional gingivitis symptoms include:

 - Mouth sores

 - Itchy gums